Braintree, Massachusetts: Education

 Braintree is home to various educational institutions, both private and public.

 Public primary and secondary education

-Public education at the primary and secondary levels is managed by Braintree Public Schools (BPS), a system that includes one kindergarten center, six elementary schools, two middle schools and one high school.
+Public education at the primary and secondary levels is managed by Braintree Public Schools (BPS), a system that includes an integrated preschool lab within Braintree High School, six elementary schools, two middle schools and one high school.
+Braintree formerly had a kindergarten center, but it was closed in 2024.